hermasyp/material-dialogs/README.md

 ### Kotlin Extras

-As an added little bonus, there's a cool way you can setup and show dialogs in a simple call:
+There's a cool way you can setup and show dialogs in a simple call with Kotlin:

 ```kotlin
 MaterialDialog(this).show {